sixty-north/cosmic-cloud/infra/README.md

    This enables you to get IP addresses and whatnot.

-4. (Optional) Run terraform-inventory to extract information about what has been provisioned, in a format suitable for consumption by Ansible:
+## (Optional) Ansible sanity check

+1. We use an Ansible dynamic inventory which queries the Terraform state.
+You can run it directly to see which hosts have been provisioned by Terraform, in a format that Ansible can consume:

        $ ./terraform-inventory

-5. (Optional) You can log into one of the machines as the `ubuntu` user: as we're using the Ubuntu 16.04 AMI.
-Get the hostname from the invocation of `terraform-inventory`.
+2. You can log into one of the machines as the `ubuntu` user: as we're using the Ubuntu 16.04 AMI.
+Get the hostname from the invocation of `terraform-inventory`, above.

       $ ssh -i ~/.ssh/<your-private-key>.pem ubuntu@ec2-34-240-69-169.eu-west-1.compute.amazonaws.com

-## (Optional) Ansible sanity check

-1. Or you can use Ansible to query the uptime of all the celery worker hosts:
+3. You can also use Ansible to run ad-hoc command on the host groups defined in this inventory.
+For example, to query the uptime of all the celery worker
+   hosts:

        $ ansible celery-worker-hosts --private-key ~/.ssh/<your-private-key>.pem -i terraform-inventory -a uptime